yusale9/student-showcase/student-work/2023/Natanya-DaCosta/api-final-project/post.md

 * The POST request is sent to the kitchen when the order is submitted.

 ### Code Snippet for POST Request
-* For the purposes of the POC, the "mealType" is limited to "lunch".
-* For the purposes of the POC, the "mealCategory" is limited to "burger meal".
+* For the purposes of the POC, the "mealType" is limited to "lunch"; and the "mealCategory" is limited to "burger meal".
 * Both the above properties, will be expanded in the future to include additional meal times and order items.
 * Take-out orders, by default, are set to appear as tableNumber 99, to differentiate them from patrons dining in.
  ```